Chapter 173-201A WAC (Variances)

 As part of the formal EIS process, a 21-day scoping notice is held to announce that we are starting to develop a draft EIS and to invite any suggestions on what the scope of the draft EIS should include.
 On June 28, 2019 we extended the comment period to 30 days.
 The comment period ended on July 11, 2019.

 We asked for comments about alternatives, mitigation measures, adverse impacts, and any other considerations we should include as we develop the EIS.
-We do not yet have a draft rule; we will start working on the draft in the coming months and will release it for public comment during the rule proposal phase before it is finalized.
+We do not yet have a draft rule; once it is complete we will release it for public comment during the rule proposal phase before it is finalized.

 See our blog for more information

 This rulemaking is on hold until resolution of EPA action.